TotenDev/Kiwi/README.md

 After configured your environment follow steps below to get Kiwi working.

-1.Compile it
+Compile it

 	1.make

-2.Install it (it'll be moved to `/usr/bin/`)
+Install it (it'll be moved to `/usr/bin/`)

 	$ make install

-3.Start kiwid process
+Start kiwid process

 	$ kiwid